isaac-0414/isaac-0414.github.io/README.md

 ## Contact

-For any questions, issues, or assistance, please reach out to me (zheng72@illinois.edu or isaaczheng0414@gmail.com).
+For any questions, issues, or assistance, please reach out to Colin or me (zheng72@illinois.edu or isaaczheng0414@gmail.com).
 I hope this documentation helps you seamlessly work with and further develop the landing page!